Skip to main content

 - Firas Maksad, Middle East Institute

-For months, Israeli Prime Minister Benjamin Netanyahu had rejected outright the US's belief that the best way to deal with the axis and end regional tensions was a ceasefire in Gaza.
 Netanyahu faced pressure from his right-wing allies in Israel to continue the war.
-But Netanyahu has also made a strategic bet that it is in Israel's interest not to link its war on Gaza to other fights with the Axis of Resistence.
+But Netanyahu has also made a strategic bet that it is in Israel's interest not to link its war on Gaza to other fights with the Axis of Resistance.
 Some in Israel's senior leadership, including Defence Minister Yoav Gallant, pressed for an offensive on Hezbollah regardless of the fate of talks in Gaza.

-Netanyahu ordered the killing of Hamas' politburo chief, Ismail Haniyeh, in Tehran; targeted senior Hezbollah commanders in Lebanon, bombed the Houthis in Yemen, and detonated thousands of explosive devices used by Hezbollah across Lebanon.
+Netanyahu ordered the killing of Hamas' politburo chief, Ismail Haniyeh, in Tehran, targeted senior Hezbollah commanders in Lebanon, bombed the Houthis in Yemen, and detonated thousands of explosive devices used by Hezbollah across Lebanon.

 Israel showed no hesitation